Steeler crawler information

 1. The robots.txt file

 2. If you are a webmaster with appropriate permission, you can specify directives to the crawlers in /robots.txt file at the top of your site (i.e., http://www.your-site.com/robots.txt).
-For example, the following directive forbids Steeler to retrieve any contents from your site.
+For example, the following directive forbids Steeler to retrieve any content from your site.

 User-agent: Steeler